AWS Classic

 Arguments: {}

-Create a HostedTransitVirtualInterfaceAcceptor Resource
+Create HostedTransitVirtualInterfaceAcceptor Resource

 new HostedTransitVirtualInterfaceAcceptor(name: string, args: HostedTransitVirtualInterfaceAcceptorArgs, opts?: CustomResourceOptions);